ka5par/ML_ShipDetection/README.md

 docker-compose up
 ```

-- In the container, open the notebook `module_notebook` and run all.
+- Training: In the container, open the notebook `module_notebook` and run all.
-- To use tensorboard for metrics, use another jupter notebook and call out: ```!tensorboard --logdir=runs --host=0.0.0.0``` and if run on a local machine use a browser to go to http://0.0.0.0:6006.
+- Metrics: tensorboard for metrics, use another jupiter notebook and ```!tensorboard --logdir=runs --host=0.0.0.0``` and if run on a local machine use a browser to go to http://0.0.0.0:6006.

 ## Quick overview: